COLUMN

 • Heart Rate Variability (to observe autonomic nervous system function related to various symptoms such as sweating, flushing, dizziness, abdominal pain, and constipation)

-All of these can be measured easily by simply attaching tapes to fingertips while wearing clothes, without pain or itching.
+All of these can be easily measured by simply attaching tapes to the fingertips while wearing clothes, without pain or itching.

-⇒ For more explanation, please refer to “Psychophysiological Indicators Used in Stress Profiles and Biofeedback”.
+⇒ For more information, see “Psychophysiological Measures in Stress Assessment and Biofeedback”.

-The greatest advantage of biofeedback is that it allows adjustment of the mind and body while objectively confirming indicators.
-Through this dynamic process, adjustments are made to the mind and body, and in psychosomatic medicine, it is used for evaluation and treatment of psychosomatic disorders.
-It is also applied in sports for peak performance, health promotion, and prevention.
+The great advantage of biofeedback is that it allows the mind and body to be adjusted with objective recognition of indicators.
+Through this dynamic process, adjustments are made to the mind and body, and in psychosomatic medicine it is used to assess and treat psychosomatic disorders.
+It is also used in sport for peak performance, health promotion and prevention.

-In biofeedback in psychosomatic medicine, it is important to become aware of one’s own body state through the above process.
-It involves dialogue with one’s own body, advancing the “dialogue between mind and body.”
+In biofeedback in psychosomatic medicine, it is important to be aware of one’s own bodily state through the above process (body awareness).
+It is a dialogue with one’s own body that promotes the “mind-body dialogue”.

-Biofeedback includes the process of objectively capturing the state of the body and returning it to subjective experience.
-It is like having a conversation between the subjectively experienced and objectively displayed.
+Biofeedback involves the process of objectively recording the state of the body and returning it to subjective experience.
+It is like a conversation between the subjectively experienced and the objectively displayed.

-The objectively displayed information can be shared between therapists and clients.
+The objectively displayed information can be shared between doctor/ therapist and client.
 Through such a process, biofeedback listens to the voice of the body and pays attention to the voice of the mind.

 (Kanbara K, LABs Psychosomatic Medicine, https://psychosom.net/en/biofeedback, Jan 2022)